 I suck at breakfast.
-Well, I don’t suck at cooking breakfast – I can cook breakfast like a boss – I just don’t eat it.
+Well, I don’t suck at cooking breakfast – have you tried my vegan spiced apple pecan pinwheels? – I just don’t eat it.
 My morning ritual consists of making a jar of vegan iced coffee as big as my head and carrying it around with me like a blankie for the next hour.
 I know this is not a good ritual but it has been mine for many years and it is hard to let go.
 I also run every day so it’s not all bleak.

 Recently however, granola is sneaking its way in to my mornings.
 It began on our trip to the States where I took to carrying a bag of Purely Elizabeth granola around and to be honest, I think I became a little hooked.
 As soon as I arrived home I began playing with my own version of the company’s nut butter granola and after a little streamlining and tweaking this awesome homemade almond butter maple granola is a fixture on our breakfast scene.